s1591/getip/README.md

 # getip
-Simple golang program to get the ip details from freeipapi.com
+Simple golang program to get the ip details from ipwho.is